+The 220kV transmission line shall emanate from Balipara (POWERGRID) substation/switchyard in the State of Assam and terminate at Sonabil (POWERGRID) substation in the State of Assam

+The 132kV Silchar – Sirkona transmission line shall emanate from Silchar (POWERGRID) substation/switchyard in the State of Assam and terminate at Sirkona (AEGCL) substation in the State of Assam.

-The transmission line shall emanate from ............. substation/switchyard in the State of ............................ and terminate at ............................... substation in the State of ........................................................................
+The 132kV Ranganadi – Ziro transmission line shall emanate from Ranganadi (NEEPCO) substation/switchyard in the State of Arunachal Pradesh and terminate at Zero (POWERGRID) substation in the State of Arunachal Pradesh.

-The ………………………. transmission lines are passing through Plain*/Hilly*/Snow Zone/Coastal/Creek/Marine* area.
+All transmission lines are passing through Plain/Hilly area.

-…… Fill in the blanks with details applicable for respective projects/packages

-The Contractor shall have to construct the transmission line portions, covered under the tower package, completely up to dead end towers at either/*substation end.
-Stringing shall also be carried out from dead end tower to terminal arrangements/terminal points.
+The Contractor shall have to string the transmission line portions, covered under the tower package, completely up to dead end towers at either/substation end.